 Rivers and the California African American Museum (CAAM) in Los Angeles sustain a long-term, iterative program exploring the histories and futures of Black abstraction and the relationships between politics and form, visibility and legibility, media and technology as well as the distribution of knowledge and information.
 Together we have presented Sanford Biggers: Codeswitch (2021), Troy Montes Michie: Rock of Eye (2022) and Helen Cammock: I Will Keep My Soul (2023).

-Rivers’s collaboration with Cassandra Press is a manifestation of the generative power of partnership.
+Rivers’s collaboration with Cassandra Press was a manifestation of the generative power of partnership.
 Born out of our relationship with CAAM, our collaboration between Rivers and Cassandra Press involves both CAAM and Amistad Research Center (ARC) and and consists of an exhibition, printed matter, and hands-on programs—all extending outward ARC’s vast archives.